Leaburg Dam closure

 An EWEB repair project at the Leaburg Dam will require the intermittent closure of the road across the dam to all vehicle and pedestrian traffic

 from 8 a.m. to noon and 1 p.m. to 4 p.m., on some weekdays this summer.
-Currently, no hours-long closures are
+During the closures, no vehicle or pedestrian

 The Leaburg Dam features three roll gates, which regulate the volume of water spilled from the